Fatal Contact (film): Fight choreography

 The fight sequences were choreographed by Nicky Li, a member of the Jackie Chan Stunt Team.
 Li had served as choreographer and stunt coordinator for Dennis Law's previous two films The Unusual Youth and Love @ First Note.
 In Beijing, China, Wu Jing prepared for his role by training in Sanshou martial arts.
 Wu admitted to receiving injuries on set, and described the film as his toughest work to date.
 His manager, Paco Wong, arranged for him to stay in a special hostel, as he would be staying in Hong Kong during the two-month shoot.

 During filming, Wu had to deal with different opponents each day, and had to use various techniques against them.
 He also worked very closely with Li, discussing and exploring various moves with him They would try out different moves before demonstrating to the rest of the cast.
 The major fight scene between Wu and Xing Yu required two rehearsals before proceeding to actual filming, which was done in two takes.

-The production crew also took extra precaution when filming action scenes involving Ronald Cheng as Cheng had not recovered from a previous waist injured.
+The production crew also took extra precaution when filming action scenes involving Ronald Cheng as Cheng had not recovered from a previous waist injury.
 Prior to filming, Cheng had sought guidance from Wu, and discovered several fatal moves in the art of combat, one of which resulted in a thumb injury caused by Wu.